strimzi/strimzi-kafka-oauth/README.md

 - `oauth.jwks.refresh.min.pause.seconds` (e.g.: "0" - no minimum pause)

 All access tokens can be invalidated by rotating the keys on authorization server and expiring old keys.

+During the Kafka broker startup, a request to the JWKS endpoint immediately tries to load the keys.
+If JWKS keys can not be loaded or can not be successfully parsed during startup, the Kafka broker will exit.
+That behaviour can be turned off:
+- `oauth.fail.fast` (e.g.: "false" - it is "true" by default)

 ###### Validation using the introspection endpoint